aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 Pipe-delimited input files are not identified by any file extension; the ETL will only interpret an input file as pipe-delimited if the file format is specified in the `input_spec` configuration.

 The `pipe` configuration section can be used to indicate if a header row is expected, to specify a different quote character, to specify a different escape character, or to specify a custom field delimiter.
 CSV, TSV, and pipe-delimited formats share the same configuration section options.
-Complete details can be found in the [CSV format documentation](#csv-comma-separated-value).
+Complete details can be found in the [CSV format support](#csv-comma-separated-value) documentation.

-Example of a configuration for a pipe-delimited file with a header row:
+The following is an example of a configuration for a pipe-delimited file with a header row:

 ```json
 {